 We buy all gold and silver coins in the NYC area.
 It’s fast, easy and hassle free!
 You may already know that Buyers of New York is one of the nation’s largest online precious metals dealers, but you may not know that we also are one of the largest buyers of precious metal coins and bars in the nation.

 Liquidating your precious metals position is safe, fast and easy with Buyers of New York.
 When you sell your coins or bullion items to us, you can be sure that you’ll get the best possible price for your Gold Bullion and a fast, hassle-free transaction every time!

-We value our customers and want each and every one of our clients to have 100% satisfaction when selling or buying gold coins.
-We are able to handle any quantity buying gold coins, small and large.
+Buyers of New York, we value our customers and want each and every one of our clients to have 100% satisfaction when selling or buying gold coins and silver coins.
+We are able to handle any quantity buying coins, small and large.
 We purchase a variety including gold, silver, platinum and palladium.

 We want to buy gold eagles, Krugerrand’s, buffaloes, maple leaves and more!